aleiepure/devtoolbox/README.md

 ## Contribute
 Contributions are and will always be welcome.\
-If you have an idea and you are able to make it happen by yourself, feel free to fork the repo, code it and open a PR.
+If you have an idea and you are able to make it happen by yourself, feel free to fork the repo, code it and open a PR.\
-Also, if you know another language, you can help by translating the app.
+Also, if you know another language, you can help by translating the app.\
-In the [wiki](wiki/Contributing.md) you can find more information.
+In the [wiki](https://github.com/aleiepure/devtoolbox/wiki/Contributing) you can find more information.

 ## License
 Copyright (C) 2022 - 2023 Devtoolbox Developers\
 This application comes with absolutely no warranty.
 See the GNU General Public License, version 3 or later for details.
-A [copy of the license](./LICENSES/GPL-3.0-or-later.txt) can be found in the [LICENSES](./LICENSES/) folder.
+A [copy of the license](./LICENSES/GPL-3.0-or-later.txt) can be found in the [LICENSES/](./LICENSES/) folder.

 Most of the symbolic icons are copyright of the GNOME Project.\
 The libraries used are copyright of the respective copyright holders.\